-Before implementing Pre-AP, we recommend getting buy-in from all stakeholders—especially your teachers:
+Before implementing Pre-AP, we recommend getting buy-in from all stakeholders, especially your teachers:

 - Share course information with instructional leads to gather their input.

-- Introduce the components and requirements of the Pre-AP Program to teachers, parents, and Pre-AP leaders (which includes anyone supporting Pre-AP implementation at the school or district and can include the Pre-AP coordinator, Pre-AP administrator, instructional coach, or any non-teaching instructional support role) utilizing these meeting resources.
+- Introduce the components and requirements of the Pre-AP Program to teachers, parents, and Pre-AP administrators (which includes anyone supporting Pre-AP implementation at the school or district and can include the Pre-AP coordinator, Pre-AP administrator, instructional coach, or any non-teaching instructional support role) utilizing these meeting resources.

 - Consider hosting a Pre-AP Readiness Workshop to better understand the foundations of Pre-AP.

 - Review the Considerations for Pre-AP Readiness document to understand how to best prepare for Pre-AP.

 - Determine your school’s or district’s approach to the Pre-AP for All requirement using the Pre-AP for All Planning Guide.

 After the decision is made to implement Pre-AP, here’s what to do next:

 - Determine who your Pre-AP coordinator and your Pre-AP Course Audit administrator will be.
 It’s important that the Course Audit administrator be available during the summer months.